v2ryan/gemdictation/README.md

     *   Write it down.
     *   Click "Next ➡" for the next word or "🔄 Repeat" to hear it again.
 6.  **Finish**: Celebrate with confetti when you complete the list!
+7.  **History**: Click the "History" icon (📜) in the top right to view, load, or delete past sessions.

 ## Technologies Used 💻